cohesity/cohesity-powershell-module/docs/cmdlets-reference/restore-cohesityremotefilev2.md

 ```

 ### -FileName
-Specifies the full name of the files or folders to be restored.
+Specifies the full names of the files or folders to be restored.

 ```yaml
 Type: String